Starscream: Generation 1

 In The Transformers: The Movie, Starscream and many other Decepticons participate in the battle of Autobot City, leaving several Autobots killed.
 After the Decepticons' defeat, they retreat to Astrotrain.
 In order to reduce Astrotrain's mass, the Decepticons were left with no choice but to jettison the heavily damaged Skywarp, Thundercracker, and Insecticons into space, and Starscream tosses a mortally wounded Megatron out of Astrotrain.
 After that, he nominates himself as the new leader of the Decepticons.
 However, during a grandiose coronation ceremony, Megatron, who has been reborn as Galvatron alongside Cyclonus, Scourge and the Sweeps, arrives and declares the coronation a "bad comedy".
-Starscream realizes that Galvatron was once Megatron, and Galvatron transforms into laser cannon mode, obliterating Starscream with a single shot.
+Starscream realizes that Galvatron was once Megatron, and Galvatron transforms into his laser cannon mode, obliterating Starscream with a single shot.

 However, while Starscream's body has disintegrated, his "spark" remains as a ghost and returns later.
 In "Starscream's Ghost", he encounters his old friend Octane in the Decepticon Crypt and conspires with him to hand Galvatron over to Rodimus Prime, the new leader of the Autobots.
 Starscream possesses Cyclonus's body and tricks Galvatron into being captured by the Autobots.
 Galvatron escapes and later shoots Cyclonus when he realizes that Starscream's ghost is possessing his second-in-command.
 The vengeful ghost easily escapes and re-appears in an additional episode, "Ghost in the Machine".
 In the episode, he first appears to possess Scourge and reactivates the head of Unicron.
 Starscream then makes a deal with Unicron to restore the latter's sight and body by stealing the eyes of Metroplex and transformation cog of Trypticon, and wiring Unicron's head to Cybertron.
 Starscream successfully accomplishes most of this, however, when he can no longer possess Scourge, he demands that Unicron restore his own, original body so that he can complete the connections.
 Unicron complies and again demands that Starscream complete the connections, only to have Starscream double-cross him and tell him to "do it himself".
 At this point, the Autobots set off an explosion that blows Unicron's head and Starscream out into space.
 As Starscream tumbles out of control, he encounters the Decepticons who unleash all of their firepowers on him, damaging him and pushing him farther into space.
 Starscream is not encountered again in G1.